thorlauridsen/spring-webflux-kotlin-coroutines/README.md

     )
 }
 ```
-The project has Gradle depedencies for Kotlin Coroutines and
+The project has Gradle dependencies for Kotlin Coroutines and
 Spring WebFlux which allows us to set the controller functions
 to suspending functions.
 However, this is not enough in itself
 to achieve optimized performance.
 If we do not use async/await